 4. Steel – Three variations: galvanized, galvalume, and weathering steel (corten)

 Metal Roofing actually incorporates an entire range of products.
-The term itself does not even explain whether you are speaking about a steel, aluminum, zinc, or copper roof.
+The term itself does not even explain whether you are speaking about a steel, aluminium, zinc, or copper roof.

 Copper Roofing – Pros & Cons